-The registration fee per level 3 BTEC (Business, Science and IT) in 2019 was approximately AED 5000.
-The registration fee is the same whether students take the one- year Subsidiary Diploma or the twoyear Diploma.
+The registration fee per level 3 BTEC (Business, Science and IT) in 2020 was approximately AED 5000.
+The registration fee is the same whether students take the one- year Subsidiary Diploma or the two- year Diploma.
 If students take two BTEC courses then a registration fee must be paid for each course, this does however replace examination fees.
-If a student selects any of the certificate courses the cost in 2019 was approximately AED 2500, for the one- year course.
+If a student selects any of the certificate courses the cost in 2020 was approximately AED 2500, for the one- year course.

 Course of Study Cost (AED) What does this cost cover?
-Will there be further charges?
 BTEC Business Studies 5000 This cost covers the registration of your son/daughter with the exam board and the external moderation of the coursework.
 This fee covers all two years of the course.
-There can be minor adjustments though we expect it to be same.
-BTEC Media Studies (Certificate) 2500 This cost covers the registration of your son/daughter with the exam board and the external moderation of the coursework.
-This fee covers only year 12.
-There can be minor adjustments though we expect it to be same BTEC Information Technology 5000 This cost covers the registration of your son/daughter with the exam board and the external moderation of the coursework.
+BTEC Media This cost covers the registration of your son/daughter with the exam Studies 2500 board and the external moderation of the coursework.
+This fee covers (Certificate) only Year 12.
+BTEC This cost covers the registration of your son/daughter with the exam Information 5000 board and the external moderation of the coursework.
+This fee covers all Technology two years of the course.
+BTEC Applied Science 5000 This cost covers the registration of your son/daughter with the exam board and the external moderation of the coursework.
 This fee covers all two years of the course.
-There can be minor adjustments though we expect it to be same BTEC Applied Science 5000 This cost covers the registration of your son/daughter with the exam board and the external moderation of the coursework.
-This fee covers all two years of the course.
-There can be minor adjustments though we expect it to be same BTEC Performing Arts (certificate) 2500 This cost covers the registration of your son/daughter with the exam board and the external moderation of the coursework.
-This fee covers only year 12.
-There can be minor adjustments though we expect it to be same
+BTEC Performing Arts (certificate) 2500 This cost covers the registration of your son/daughter with the exam board and the external moderation of the coursework.
+This fee covers only Year 12.